Historic Everett Research Assistance

 The county assessor website lists the date your house was built.
 However, many of their records are incorrect.
 But it’s worth checking anyway.

-Armed with a name, next go upstairs to the Northwest Room.
+Armed with names and/or addresses, next go upstairs to the Northwest Room.
 The library has two historians on staff who can guide you to the Polk Directories.
 In the pre-telephone era, these were the “white pages” of their day.
 You can look up the name and learn the occupation and spouse’s name, and sometimes older children’s names.
 You can follow up in subsequent years to see if they moved.
-Starting in 1932, the Polk Directories list by address — this makes it very easy to see who lived in your house.
+Starting in 1932, the Polk Directories also list by address — this makes it very easy to see who lived in your house.

-Also in the NW room at the library: files on many homes, Sanborn insurance maps that show the footprint (maybe there was a barn on your property), high school yearbooks, a couple of books on famous or influential residents, lots of photos, and computerized map resources.
+Also in the NW room at the library: files on many homes, Sanborn insurance maps that show the footprint (maybe there was a barn on your property), high school yearbooks (Everett and Cascade high schools), a couple of books on famous or influential residents, lots of photos, and computerized map resources.
 The librarians will guide you.
 Note: the NW room may be locked evenings and weekends.
 You can ask at the main desk to open the room.

 Go to the Snohomish County campus, downtown, and look up property records, legal records, and old assessor photographs of your house.